ehmatthes/learning_log_heroku_test/README.md

 The goal is to deploy with as few steps as possible:

 - Run `heroku create` from a terminal at the root project directory.
-- Run `heroku buildpacks:set https://github.com/ehmatthes/heroku-buildpack-python.git#master`.
+- Run `heroku buildpacks:set https://github.com/ehmatthes/heroku-buildpack-python.git#simplify_deploy`.
 This will use the revised buildpack.
-  - Note: For develpment work, this will sometimes be a different branch, `heroku buildpacks:set https://github.com/ehmatthes/heroku-buildpack-python.git#simplify_deploy`.
+- Run `heroku config:set AUTCONFIGURE_ALL=1`.
+This tells Heroku to automatically configure your project for deployment.
 - Run `git push heroku master`.

 That should be it.
 This will automatically create a *Procfile*, configure the Heroku database, configure static file management, and modify settings slightly to serve the project from the Heroku environment.